h2oai/datatable/docs/api/dt/cumsum.rst

     .. x-version-added:: 1.1.0

     For each column from `cols` calculate cumulative sum.
+In the presence of :func:`by()`, the cumulative sum is computed per group.

     Parameters
     ----------